 Artificial intelligence agents are getting more powerful by the day.
 For a couple months, I have been using GitHub Copilot in Visual Studio Code to help develop simulations and to learn about concepts in front-end web programming.
 In Copilot, you can select between a couple different AI agents.
 Recently, I subscribed to Anthropic’s Claude to use as a standalone app.

 There has been concern expressed in media about students using AI to cheat on assignments and exams.
-I am not so concerned; “blue book” tests and personal interviews can let students show what they understand. (too many students to do that you say, well you need to hire more human instructors to manage your AI)
+I am not so concerned; “blue book” tests and personal interviews can let students show what they understand.
+Rather, I want to spend my time thinking how these tools can help people learn.
+Too many students, you say?
+Then you need to hire more human instructors, not fewer!

 One practice I recommend to instructors is to model how you use AI to do your work and to learn new concepts and techniques.
 This can be done in live or recorded lessons.